open-decision/open-decision-prototype/README.md

 ## Getting Started

+## Participate

-### For Experts, Lawyers, Designers, Ambassadors & Enthusiasts
+### For Experts, Lawyers, Designers, Ambassadors, Enthusiasts
-AnswerFormUsedfsdf

 ### For Developers

+We are happy about any contributions!
+Feel free to pick an issue, open a bug report, feature request or fork the project.
+We are open to any input or suggestions on how to bring the project forward.
+For further information feel free to join our [Slack-Channel](https://join.slack.com/t/opendecision/shared_invite/enQtNjM2NDUxNTQyNzU4LWYwMzJlZjlhOWJkMmIxMTBmMjYwMDE0Y2Y2OGUyZDBiY2FmOWU4OTVmMDFhMjNhNTIxYWZkZTNkNDRmNjQ4MmM)

+##Set-up

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The instructions down below will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites